Propagation complete encodings of smooth DNNF theories: Introduction

 In Section~\ref{sec:definitions}, we recall the necessary notions and terminology.
-Section~\ref{sec:motivating-example} demonstrates an example of a smooth d-DNNF, for which the known encodings implementing domain consistency are not propagation complete.
-In Section~\ref{sec:amo-eo} we describe encodings of the at-most-one and exactly-one constraint and we show their properties needed for our construction.
-Sections~\ref{sec:min-sat-subtrees} and~\ref{sec:separators} introduce the notions which we use to generalize the techniques of~\cite{AGMES16} introduced for decision diagrams to smooth DNNFs.
-The encodings are presented in Section~\ref{sec:encodings} and the proof of their correctness is in Section~\ref{sec:analysis}.
-Section~\ref{sec:conclusion} formulates a general question on the relationship between the domain consistency and unit refutation completeness.
+Section~\ref{sub:fullnnf} demonstrates an example of a smooth d-DNNF, for which the known encodings implementing domain consistency are not propagation complete.
+Section~\ref{sub:mdnnf} introduces multivalued DNNF as a generalization of a DNNF for variables with finite domains, defines the notion of a separator cover used in our construction, and describes a URC and a PC encoding of a multivalued DNNF which is the main result.
+Sections~\ref{sub:mst} introduces the notions which we use to analyze our encodings.
+Section~\ref{sec:separators} describes a method how to obtain a separator cover.
+The proof of the main result is in Section~\ref{sec:encoding}.
+In Section~\ref{sec:amo-eo}, we prove the properties of encodings of the at-most-one and the exactly-one constraint used in our construction and estimate the size of the encoding of multivalued DNNF with encodings of at-most-one and exactly-one of linear size.
+Section~\ref{sec:conclusion} formulates some questions for further research.